vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 Sometimes, legitimate applications exhibit software behaviors that could be blocked by attack surface reduction rules.
 If that's occurring in your organization, you can define exclusions for certain files and folders.
 Such exclusions are applied to all attack surface reduction rules.
 See [Enable attack surface reduction rules](attack-surface-reduction-rules-deployment-implement.md#exclude-files-and-folders).

 > [!NOTE]
-> Some ASR rules do honor some Microsoft Defender Antivirus exclusions.
+> Attack surface reduction rules honor process exclusions, but not all attack surface reduction rules honor Microsoft Defender Antivirus exclusions.
 See [Attack surface reduction rules reference - Microsoft Defender Antivirus exclusions and ASR rules](attack-surface-reduction-rules-reference.md#microsoft-defender-antivirus-exclusions-and-asr-rules).

+### Custom remediation actions

+When Microsoft Defender Antivirus detects a potential threat while running a scan, it attempts to remediate or remove the detected threat.
+You can define custom remediation actions to configure how Microsoft Defender Antivirus should address certain threats, whether a restore point should be created before remediating, and when threats should be removed.

+For more information, see [Configure remediation actions for Microsoft Defender Antivirus detections](configure-remediation-microsoft-defender-antivirus.md).

 ### Controlled folder access exclusions